 Internet/Web use and accessibility of digital content: An official Cal Poly web site is any site on calpoly.edu, or any site paid for by Cal Poly.

-All existing laws (federal and state) and University regulations and policies apply, including not only those laws and regulations specific to computers and networks (e.g. malware), but also those that apply generally to personal conduct (e.g. harassment).
+All applicable federal and state laws, and University policies and regulations apply, including not only those laws and regulations specific to computers and networks (e.g. malware), but also those that apply generally to personal conduct (e.g. harassment).

 1203.1.2 Compliance and Enforcement

 Users will be held accountable for their conduct under any applicable University policies, standards, procedures or collective bargaining agreements.
-Enforcement will be based upon receipt of one or more formal complaints about a specific incident or through discovery of a possible violation in the normal course of administering IT resources and services.
+Enforcement may be initiated based on formal complaints or through routine administration of IT resources and services.
 Complaints alleging serious misuse will be directed to those responsible for taking appropriate disciplinary action.
 Appeals of University actions resulting from enforcement of this policy will be handled through existing disciplinary/grievance processes.

 First offenses and minor infractions are generally resolved informally by the entity responsible for the resource.
-Repeat offenses and serious incidents may lead to formal disciplinary action up to and including dismissal or termination.
+Repeat offenses and serious incidents may lead to formal disciplinary action in accordance with applicable University policies and collective bargaining agreements.
 Misuse may result in the loss of computing privileges and prosecution under applicable civil and criminal statutes.

 References for CAP 1203.1